-Dylan Larkin misses Red Wings practice; Jeff Blashill optimistic he'll play Thursday
+Red Wings look to stay on the defensive

 There was a big piece missing at Red Wing practice Wednesday in Dallas.

-Forward Dylan Larkin did not participate, coach Jeff Blashill said during a Zoom call with media.
+Forward Dylan Larkin did not participate, Blashill said during a Zoom call with media.
 Blashill said he is optimistic Larkin will be in the lineup when the Red Wings play Thursday in Dallas.

 Larkin’s absence had nothing to do with COVID-19 protocol, Blashill said, so it was some sort of physical injury.